ibm-cloud-docs/vpc/fl-faq.md

 Likely causes of this error include:

 * Your user is not authorized to access the specified target of the flow log collector.
-* Your Cloud Object Storage (COS) bucket is missing the Identity Authorization Management (IAM) authorization to allow the flow logs service to write flow logs to your bucket.
+* Your {{site.data.keyword.cos_full}} bucket is missing the Identity Authorization Management (IAM) authorization to allow the flow logs service to write flow logs to your bucket.

 ## Can I create multiple flow log collectors?
 {: #faq-multiple-flow-log-collectors}